 Source: WTP should costing tool

 Assuming 70% of the overhead costs are fixed and 90% of GEA, we’re talking about €50 benefit.
 Your price decreases from €691 to €641.
 For this buyer, we’re talking about saving €6.250.
 Volume is often underestimated in a negotiation.
 Regularly there is a contractual growth bonus, but this bonus is about promilles rather than percentages.
 This is in addition often only applied to the extra volume and not to the total volume.
-Most of the time, you can assume that when material costs and labour costs are low (or the other way around: development costs and overhead are high) volume has a large impact on the price.
+Most of the time, you can assume that when material costs and labor costs are low (or the other way around: development costs and overhead are high) volume has a large impact on the price.

-Let’s turn it around: what reasons could there be to not use data and start fact based negotiating:
+Let’s turn it around: what reasons could there be to not use data and start fact-based negotiating:

 - The buyer doesn’t have information